Best Sony phones in 2025: choose the best Xperia for you

 Very expensive

-The Xperia 1 IV was only released last year, and remains a strong contender for Sony fans.
-This was the first phone to support 120fps video capture across all its rear 12-megapixel cameras.
-Most impressive, though, was the inclusion of a true optical zoom.
-The phone's periscope camera can take you from 85mm to 125mm continuously, despite the fact the Xperia 1 IV is a slim, fine-looking slab of frosted glass and blasted metal.
+Released in 2022, the Xperia 1 IV has a large (6.6-inch) screen, supports 120fps video capture across all its rear 12MP cameras and features a true optical zoom.
+Not to mention that the phone's periscope camera can take you from 85mm to 125mm continuously, despite the fact the Xperia 1 IV is a slim, fine-looking slab of frosted glass and blasted metal.

-The Sony Xperia 1 IV is big (6.6-inch screen) and expensive, but a great choice if you want a high-end camera and multimedia experience.
+As this is an ageing model, you should be able to snap one up for a relatively low price.
+And that makes this a great choice if you want a high-end camera and multimedia experience for less.
 For more details, see our Sony Xperia 1 IV review.

 (Image credit: Basil Kronfli/Digital Camera World)